For more information about giving opportunities, contact Suzanne Muchard, director of development, at firstname.lastname@example.org or 713-348-4171.

 Kinder Institute Luncheon

-The annual Kinder Institute Luncheon is one of Rice University's largest and most anticipated events of the year, bringing hundreds of business, nonprofit and community leaders together to learn about the leading issues facing our community and country.
+The annual Kinder Institute Luncheon is one of Rice University's most anticipated events of the year, bringing hundreds of business, nonprofit and community leaders together to learn about the leading issues facing our community and country.
 The event serves as the public release of the annual Kinder Houston Area Survey, which has tracked the city's demographic, social, and economic changes for over 40 years.
 The luncheon also honors an individual each year with the Stephen L. Klineberg Award for distinguished service to Houston.

 To support the 2023 luncheon, please click here.

 The Kinder Institute's Houston Education Research Consortium is a partnership with 11 Houston-area school districts to provide timely, actionable research focused on equity-minded policy that closes socioeconomic gaps in educational achievement for students.
 HERC pursues long-term, rather than project-based, collaboration to solve longstanding problems by informing decision-makers directly.
 Research initiatives include early childhood education, student mobility, English learners, and social-emotional learning.

 To make a donation to the Houston Education Research Consortium, please click here.